Naoko Takeuchi: 2020–present

 In 2020, the two volumes of official "All Colored Eternal Edition" (オールカラー完全版, Ōrukarā Kanzenban) of the Sailor Moon manga was released on June 29, with Takeuchi providing new illustrations for both covers.

 In 2021, Takeuchi chief supervised the production of the two-part anime film, Pretty Guardian Sailor Moon Eternal The Movie, which adapted the Dream arc of the manga (known as Dead Moon in Japan), and acted as a "fourth season" for the Sailor Moon Crystal series.
 Both films were released in 2021 in Japanese theaters, with the first film on January 8, and the second film on February 11.
 Takeuchi also provided the lyrics for the theme song, "Moon Color Chainon" (月色Chainon, Tsukiiro Chainon), under the name of "Sumire Shirobara".

-In 2022, it was announced that Takeuchi will chief supervise the production of the sequel to Sailor Moon Eternal, titled Pretty Guardian Sailor Moon Cosmos The Movie.
-The two-part film will cover the Stars arc of the manga (known as Shadow Galactica in Japan), and will act as "fifth and final season" for the Sailor Moon Crystal series.
-Both films will be released in Summer 2023.
+In 2022, Takeuchi chief supervised the production of the sequel to Sailor Moon Eternal, titled Pretty Guardian Sailor Moon Cosmos The Movie.
+The two-part film covered the Stars arc of the manga (known as Shadow Galactica in Japan), and acted as a "fifth and final season" for the Sailor Moon Crystal series.
+Both films were released in June 2023, with the first film on the 9th, and the second film on the 30th.